shahanshul8052/MLApprenticeship/README.md

 Sentence 3: Purdue University is a great place to study Computer Science.
 Embedding shape: torch.Size([768])
 Embedding (first 5 values): [0.06927134841680527, 0.1761387437582016, 0.01445331983268261, 0.3833419382572174, 0.4592837691307068]

+## Task 2: Multi-Task Learning Expansion

+For Task 2, I extended the sentence transformer model to support multi-task learning.
+The idea behind multi-task learning is to train a single shared model on multiple related tasks, which can improve generalization and reduce the number of parameters compared to training separate models for each task.

+### Model Architecture

+I built a class called `MultiTaskModel` using PyTorch.
+The core of the model is the same transformer encoder from Task 1 (`distilbert-base-uncased`), which acts as a shared feature extractor.
+I then added two task-specific heads on top of the shared encoder for our 2 differnen tasks:

+- **Task A – Sentence Classification**: This head is a linear layer that outputs logits for 3 made-up classes.
+It could represent something like topic classification (e.g., "greeting", "identity", "education").
+- **Task B – Sentiment Analysis**: This head outputs logits for 2 classes (positive or negative sentiment).
+I used a simple linear classifier here as well.

+### Pooling Strategy

+Just like in Task 1, I used **mean pooling** to convert token-level embeddings into a fixed-size sentence embedding.
+This pooled embedding is passed into both task heads.
+I stuck with mean pooling because it’s robust and performs well for sentence-level tasks without requiring extra layers or complexity.

+### Inference & Testing

+I wrote a separate script, `test_multitask.py`, to test the model with the same sentences from Task 1.
+The script prints the logits produced by each task head.
+Here’s an example of what the output looked like:

+=== Task A: Sentence Classification Logits ===

+Sentence 1: Hello, how are you?
+Logits (Task A): [0.16352327167987823, 0.2980576455593109, -0.3741283416748047]

+Sentence 2: My name is Anshul
+Logits (Task A): [0.0938272476196289, 0.14478030800819397, -0.24297648668289185]

+Sentence 3: Purdue University is a great place to study Computer Science.
+Logits (Task A): [0.2300703078508377, 0.20275598764419556, -0.34060847759246826]

+=== Task B: Sentiment Analysis Logits ===

+Sentence 1: Hello, how are you?
+Logits (Task B): [-0.4396241009235382, -0.07834406197071075]

+Sentence 2: My name is Anshul
+Logits (Task B): [-0.26447242498397827, -0.06079651415348053]

+Sentence 3: Purdue University is a great place to study Computer Science.
+Logits (Task B): [-0.23500744998455048, 0.114423468708992]